 CSHCS strives to enable individuals with special health care needs to have improved health outcomes and an enhanced quality of life through the appropriate use of the CSHCS system of care.

 - Assist individuals with special health care needs in accessing the broadest possible range of appropriate medical care, health education and supports.

-- Assure delivery of these services and supports in an accessible, family centered, culturally competent, community based and coordinated manner.
+- Ensure delivery of these services and supports in an accessible, family centered, culturally competent, community based and coordinated manner.